1960–61 Georgetown Hoyas men's basketball team: Season recap

 Senior forward and team captain Tom Coleman scored a total of 52 points in the two games the Hoyas played in the Gulf South Classic in Shreveport, Louisiana, in late December 1960 as Georgetown won an in-season tournament for the first time since the 1952-53 season.
 In the Hoyas' upset win over Fordham in January 1961, he had one of the best games of his collegiate career, scoring 21 points and pulling down 13 rebounds.

 Senior guard Brian "Puddy" Sheehan played point guard and for the third straight season led the team in scoring.
 An excellent ballhandler, he had many assists in the era before assists were tracked regularly by record keepers.
 He played in all 21 games and scored in double figures in 15 of them, with a season-high 28 points against Boston College and a 16-point, 14-assist game against New York University (NYU) at Madison Square Garden in New York City in the final game of the year.

 Junior guard Jim Carrino became a starter this season and complemented Sheehan in the backcourt.
 A good outside shooter also capable of driving at the basket, he shot 44% from the field and scored 15 or more points nine times.
 He scored 24 points in the NYU game.

 After struggling in his sophomore year the previous season, junior center Bob Sharpenter improved his shooting and inside play.
 He scored in 20 of the season's 21 games, had four 20-plus-point performances, and averaged 12.1 points and 7.9 rebounds per game.
 He would emerge fully as one of Georgetown's great players as a senior the following season.

 Junior forward Paul "Tag" Tagliabue led the team in rebounds.
 Like Sheehan, he played in all 21 games and scored in double figures 15 times, with a season-high 21 points against Rhode Island.

-Playing under a new coach and suffering from injuries that limited his playing time, senior forward Tom Matan appeared in only 16 games, but scored 21 points in the game against American.
-Although his sophomore year had been his most productive, he was a reliable shooter throughout his three-year varsity career and had played a big role in many of the more important games of his era.
+Senior forward Tom Matan appeared in 16 games during his final season due to injuries and a coaching transition, highlighting his year with a 21-point performance against American University.
+Over his three-year varsity career, he was a consistent shooter who contributed significantly in key games, with his sophomore season statistically being his most productive.